michaeldehaney94/Two_Acitivities_project/README.md

 # Two_Acitivities_project
+#Mobile Development Course:
- Creating activities for an android app that is executed by intents.
+ Creating activities for an android app that sends and receive messages within the application, which is executed by intents.